cspotcode/bomb-rush-cyberfunk-modding/README.md

 See also: the wiki https://github.com/cspotcode/bomb-rush-cyberfunk-modding/wiki/

+See also: mod development template and guide: https://github.com/cspotcode/bomb-rush-cyberfunk-mod-template

 # Skate around in Unity Editor

 Instructions for loading a map in Unity's editor and skating around.
 This research may be useful for other modders working on